|

 How Do I Set Up My Classroom Computer So Students Can Vote?

 The most important thing is to be sure the computer is set up to access websites through a browser.
-Get into your browser (e.g. - Internet Explorer, Foxfire, Safari) and go to the web address listed in the computer-voting section of your Voter Instruction Kit.
-You will then see a screen with four boxes where you can enter the 16-digit ID code you were assigned by School Perceptions.
+Get into your browser (e.g. - Internet Explorer, Foxfire, Safari) and go to this Web address: (TO COME).
+You will then see a screen with a boxs where you can enter your school's ID code (TO COME).
 Your computer then will be ready for the first student to vote.

 What Should I Do When the Last Student Votes On Our Voting Kiosk?